 I started to put together some basic wireframes which we discussed and iterated together.
 Working within a small team took away a lot of barriers when it came to making decisions and exploring new ideas.
 These ideas and UI designs were regularly shared with JTB until we had a solution we were all happy with.

 Due to the fact that we wanted to change a few things with the API and how data was used, I also leaned heavily on the expertise of development and PM to make sure we could achieve what we wanted and could do it within the timeframe.

-Itineraries can include places of interest, restaurants and bars, late night entertainment, tours, museums and art galleries etc. They are now curated by JTB agents based in the associated locations, giving the content more detail and value.
-These plans can now be saved and edited by users so they can create their own unique itineraries, which can then be shared.
-The direction to certain Itinerary spots now open within the same app, this greatly reduces the pain point of having to use two apps to get the most out of the content.
+Itineraries are now curated by JTB agents based in the associated locations, giving the content more detail and value and having an ‘insider-knowledge’ appeal.
+These plans can now be saved and edited by users so they can create their own unique itineraries, which can then be shared with other visitors.

 I enjoy designing and building together, it’s good fun and also I find it can give better results.
 You can make decisions quickly and problems can be raised early.Everyone is responsible for their own tasks and you avoid the ‘too many cooks’ scenario.